astavrop0/MAI_for_stock_return_predictability/README.md

     │
-    ├── reports                    <- Generated analysis as PDF and LaTeX report and beamer presentation │   └── figures                <- Generated graphics and figures to be used in reporting as .png │
+    ├── reports                    <- Generated analysis as PDF and LaTeX report and beamer presentation │   └── figures                <- Generated graphics and figures to be used in reporting as .png │   └── tables                 <- Generated tables to be used in reporting as .tex │
     ├── requirements.txt           <- The requirements file for reproducing the analysis environment │